antedotee/assign-unassign-issue-action/README.md

   - Exceed `max-assignments-per-user` limit
 - **Format**: `"user1,user2,user3"` (no @ symbols)

+#### `suggest-assign-automated-comment`
+- **Purpose**: Automatically detects assignment requests from comments and issue descriptions
+- **Behavior**: When enabled, scans text for phrases like:
+  - "I want to work on this"
+  - "Please assign me"
+  - "I'll work on this"
+  - "I can take this"
+  - "Let me work on this"
+  - And many other variations
+- **Detection**:
+  - Checks comment text when someone comments
+  - Also checks the issue description for assignment requests
+- **Action**: Automatically assigns the user if an assignment request is detected
+- **Validation**: All normal checks still apply (limits, self-assignment prevention, etc.)

 #### Message Templates
 All message inputs support placeholders:
 - `{username}` - Replaced with `@username` format